 Lie on the Earth.
 The feet will fall out, the arms to the side with the palms facing up.
 Gently tuck each shoulder blade.
 Gently tuck the chin so the back of the neck lengthens.
 Close the eyes, release any tension.
 Feel the body completely relax.
 Stay here for 7-15 minutes.

-All of these Yoga poses are from our Quick 10 De-Stress Yoga flow which is Day 21 of our Yoga Challenge that we’re running inside MerryBody Online Studio!
+All of these Yoga poses are from our Quick 10 De-Stress Yoga flow which is just one of the Yoga classes available inside MerryBody Online Studio!
 Get ready for a 15 minute relaxation yoga class to get you feeling more grounded and peaceful.

 If you’ve had an inkling to try Yoga, now is the perfect time.
 Let us guide you and share the magic of Yoga with you.
 See for yourself, how this ancient practise can de-stress the mind, body and heart.